#DigitalIndiaNextLeapForward

 The discussion so far makes it amply clear that if Mode 1 was about the basic use of technology, future modes would be about using technology to weave people, processes, and policies together in innovative and creative ways for strengthening governance.
 These would also be about spreading Digital India footprints to all the 36 states and UTs of India.

-It’s time indeed to collectively build upon the ideas.
-If this paper has triggered thoughts in your mind that you think
+It indeed is time to collectively build upon the ideas.
+If this paper has triggered thoughts in your mind that you think would be worth discussing at length, please do drop in a word at kds@coeusage.com.

 The debate has just begun.